-For anyone consuming a standard American diet that’s heavy on processed meat, dairy and overcooked vegetables, adding the right raw foods can certainly boost your health.
+For anyone consuming a standard American diet that’s heavy on processed meat, dairy, and overcooked vegetables, adding the right raw foods can certainly boost your health.
 Raw foods have a lot going for them, especially when it comes to preserving nutrients.
-Yet, there’s still some foods that are unsafe if eaten raw and others that are simply more nutritious when cooked.
+Yet, there are still some foods that are unsafe if eaten raw and others that are simply more nutritious when cooked.
 Here are nine foods you should avoid eating raw.

 Raw kidney beans are hard and bitter.
 So, it’s unlikely anyone would grab a handful to snack on.
 Nevertheless, it’s important to understand that there is a reason beans need to be cooked to a soft state.
 Beans contain proteins called phytohemagglutinin.
-When eaten raw or are inadequately cooked, kidney beans are toxic and can lead to food poisoning, reports the Independent.
+When these beans are eaten raw or are inadequately cooked, they are toxic and can lead to food poisoning, reports the Independent.
 There are other beans that contain phytohemagglutinin, but red kidney beans have the highest concentration.
-So, just a handful of raw or undercooked kidney beans is enough to cause gastrointestinal issues like vomiting, nausea and diarrhea two to three hours after eating.
+So, just a handful of raw or undercooked kidney beans is enough to cause gastrointestinal issues like vomiting, nausea, and diarrhea two to three hours after eating.
 In fact, the more you eat, the more intense your symptoms will be.

-Once again, make sure you have cooked your potatoes through.
+Make sure you have cooked your potatoes through.
 Unlike pasta, al-dente potatoes can be dangerous.
 Raw potatoes are potentially toxic because of a compound called solanine.
 Even in small amounts, solanine is highly toxic, according to MedlinePlus.
 Potatoes with just a little green under the skin have a higher concentration of solanine.
 Moreover, potatoes that have started to sprout eyes also have a higher concentration of solanine.
-Potato poisoning may cause stomach pain, headache and even paralysis.
+Potato poisoning may cause stomach pain, headache, and even paralysis.
 Therefore, if you cut into a potato that’s green throughout, don’t eat it — even when cooked.

 Raw olives, like potatoes, are something you don’t want to eat raw.
 While they won’t make you sick, unprocessed olives straight from the tree are very bitter.
 And green olives are by far the most bitter, thanks to a compound called oleuropein.
 The only way to remove the bitterness and make them edible is by curing them with either a lye or brine solution, according to Cook’s Info.
-Although some raw food enthusiasts may eat raw olives, no Mediterranean olive producer would ever consider eating raw olives.
+Although some raw food enthusiasts may eat raw olives, no Mediterranean olive producer would ever consider eating them straight off the tree.